-Conduct a survey through the NSP to determine the extent of the public's knowledge regarding stormwater pollution prevention and the impact of the outreach campaigns thus far.
+The NSP conducted a survey that was included in the general mailer to over 103K residents to determine the extent of the public's knowledge regarding stormwater pollution prevention and the impact of the outreach campaigns thus far.
 The survey also served as an educational opportunity, as information on why a particular answer was correct was revealed after the user submitted their responses.
 These feedback pieces also contained links to the pertinent webpages on the YourCleanWater.org website.
-The survey was advertised via social media channels and various municipal email listservs.
+The survey was also advertised via social media channels and various municipal email listservs.
 The intent is to repeat this survey regularly and monitor results over time.
 Targeted Audience: Residents, Businesses, Institutions Responsible Department/Parties: DPW Operations Measurable Goal(s):

 Produce results to compare future surveys against.
 In the results, determine the number of respondents who recall seeing previous outreach materials, and quantify the correct responses to basic stormwater pollution prevention questions.
-Message Date(s): January-March 2021 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
+The survey had 289 respondents.
+Of those, 86 recalled seeing NSP outreach materials on social media.
+Additionally, five questions were asked with a score of 10 points each (50 points in total).
+Out of 289 respondents, 113 people answered all five correctly, 86 people answered four correctly, 30 people answered three correctly, 20 people answered two questions correctly, 10 people answered one question correctly, and the remaining 30 either answered incorrectly or didn't finish the survey.
+Message Date(s): Summer 2022 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
 Yes No If yes, describe why the change was made: